-While it isn't a class requirement, reading all of Daniel Kahneman's Thinking, Fast and Slow (mentioned above) would really enhance your critical thinking.
+While it isn't a class requirement, reading all of Daniel Kahneman's Thinking, Fast and Slow (we use a couple chapters in the course) would really enhance your critical thinking.

 If you're eager for more, the following books are also on point.
 Most are readily available in paperback: Predictably Irrational (Dan Ariely), The Paradox of Choice (Barry Schwartz), Freakonomics (Steven D. Levitt and Stephen J. Dubner), Outliers and Blink (Malcolm Gladwell), and Everyday Bias (Howard J. Ross).